-UN Secretary-General Ban Ki-moon today condemned "in the strongest terms" a bomb attack on a market in Baghdad that killed over 100 people, media reported.
+United Nations: UN Secretary-General Ban Ki-moon on Sunday condemned "in the strongest terms" a bomb attack on a market in Baghdad that killed over 100 people, media reported.

-Ban voiced his hope that the perpetrators "are swiftly brought to justice", said a statement issued in United Nations by Ban's spokesman, Xinhua news agency reported.
+Ban voiced his hope that the perpetrators "are swiftly brought to justice", said a statement issued here by Ban's spokesman, Xinhua news agency reported.

 "The attack, which comes at a time when the Iraqi people are celebrating the end of the holy month of Ramadan, reportedly left over 100 civilians killed and many more injured, including children."